Banedb/alx-system_engineering-devops/0x02-shell_redirections/README.md

 `20-hiago` | creates a script that removes all letters `c` and `C` from input `21-reverse` | reverses its input
-`22-users_and_homes` | displays all users and their home directories, sorted by users, based on the `/etc/passwd` file
+`22-users_and_homes` | displays all users and their home directories, sorted by users, based on the `/etc/passwd` file `100-empty_casks` | finds all empty files and directories in the current directory and all sub-directories